dmotte/docker-images/README.md

 TODO You can find these on Docker Hub.
 Built automatically https://hub.docker.com/u/dmotte

-TODO add dockerdesc and trivy workflows

-TODO see your other docker repos for other stuff that should be added and to improve README
+TODO see your other docker repos to improve README

-TODO check dockerhub repos created and set stuff, e.g. short description